InverseLight/ValoMC/README.md

 	compile_vmc_mex
 ```

-to compile single-threaded ValoMC mex files for MATLAB.
+to compile mex files for MATLAB.
+This assumes that a working C++ compiler has been installed and compiles a serial version
+of the code.
+See below on instructions how to obtain a suitable compiler such as GCC
+and how to compile the parallel version.

 You can now run the examples in the examples/ -folder.
 The next time you use ValoMC, the mex files will be already